Inference From Visible Information And Background Knowledge: Positive Query Implication

 \begin{corollary} $\exists\PSB(Q,\calC,\bfS)$ with $Q$ ranging over Boolean UCQs and $\calC$ over sets of frontier-guarded TGDs without constants, is decidable in $\twoexp$, and is finitely controllable. \end{corollary}

-In contrast, we show that adding disjunctions or constants to the constraints leads to undecidability.
-We first prove this in the case where the constraints have disjunctions.
-This shows that the interaction of disjunctive linear TGDs and linear EGDs (implicit in the visibility assumption) causes the ``critical instance'' reduction to fail.
+In contrast, we show that allowing disjunctions or constants in the background theory sentences leads to undecidability.
+We first prove this in the case where the sentences include disjunctions.
+This shows that the interaction of disjunctive linear TGDs and linear EGDs (implicit in the requirement that in a possible world for an instance $\fullinst$, each fact of a visible relation $R$ world must be one of the $R$-facts of $\fullinst$) causes the ``critical instance'' reduction to fail.

-\begin{theorem} The problem $\exists\PSB(Q,\calC,\bfS)$ is undecidable as $Q$ ranges over Boolean UCQs and $\calC$ over sets of disjunctive linear TGDs. \end{theorem} The proof uses a technique that will be exploited for many of our schema-level undecidability arguments.
+\begin{theorem} The problem $\exists\PSB(Q,\calC,\bfS)$ is undecidable as $Q$ ranges over Boolean UCQs and $\calC$ over sets of disjunctive linear TGDs. \end{theorem}

+The proof uses a technique that will be exploited for many of our schema-level undecidability arguments.
 We will reduce the existence of a tiling to the $\exists \PSB$ problem.
 The tiling itself will correspond to the visible instance that has a $\PSB$.
 The invisible relations will store ``challenges'' to the correctness of the tiling.
 The UCQ $Q$ will have disjuncts that return $\true$ exactly when the challenge to correctness is passed.
 There will be challenges to the labelling of adjacent cells, challenges to the correctness of the initial tile, and challenges to the correct shape of the adjacency relationship -- that is, challenges that the tiling is really grid-like.
 A correct tiling corresponds to every challenge being passed, and thus corresponds to a visible instance where every extension satisfies $Q$.
 The undecidability argument also applies to the ``unrestricted version'' of $\exists \PSB$, in which both quantifications over instances consider arbitrary instances.
 This will also be true for all other undecidability results in this work, which always concern the schema-level problems.

-\begin{proof} For simplicity, we deal with the ``unrestricted variant'' of the problem, which asks if there is an arbitrary instance of the visible schema such that every superinstance satisfying the constraints also satisfies $Q$.
-We comment below on how to modify for finite instances.
+\begin{proof}[Proof of Theorem \ref{thm:undecidexistpsbdisjunction}] For simplicity, we deal with the ``unrestricted variant'' of the problem, which asks if there is an arbitrary instance of the visible schema such that every superinstance satisfying the sentences in $\calC$ also satisfies $Q$.
+Later we will show to modify the proof for dealing with finite instances.